tidychangepoint: a unified framework for analyzing changepoint detection in univariate time series

 map_dbl(MBIC)

 Similarly, we can compare these candidate changepoint sets to the results from Coen’s algorithm, which uses the NHPP model and the BMDL penalty.
-This time, the true changepoint set is closer to the (spurious) optimal changepoint set than our consensus set.
+However, this algorithm found no changepoints at all.
 Note that Coen’s algorithm is only a heuristic, and so unlike in the case of PELT, it is possible that we could manually identify a changepoint set with a lower BMDL than the one found by the algorithm.
 However, in this case, we don’t.

 fitness(mlb_coen)